 YubiKey token (One-Time Password)

-You can also configure Safeguard for Privileged Sessions to require multi-factor authentication only from selected users or usergroups.
+You can also configure SPS to require multi-factor authentication only from selected users or usergroups.
 You can also specify exceptions, that is, require multi-factor authentication from everyone except the specified users.
 This allows you to have emergency or break-glass users who can access your servers even if the Okta services are not available.
-For details, see Okta Multi-Factor Authentication - Tutorial.
+For details, see "[WHITELIST]" in the Okta Multi-Factor Authentication - Tutorial.

 © 2019 One Identity LLC.
 ALL RIGHTS RESERVED.
 Feedback 이용 약관 개인정보 보호정책